 A popular reason for not having a side project is that you’ve not got any spare time or too many commitments already.
 You don’t feel like starting work on your project when you get home from work.

 The trick is to look at how you spend your time.
 Keep a diary for the week of how you spend your time.
 At the end of the week identify those hours where you could be doing something else.
 Identify what time you do have or can make available for your side project.

 A side project is a commitment, but it’s also about getting balance in your life.

 Spreading myself too thinly over too many projects.

 Pro Tips for a side project

-So no matter what you’re motivation a side project is be a big commitment.
-So if you’re serious how do you turn your ideas into an actionable side project and avoid the common pitfalls?
+So no matter what your motivation, a side project is a big commitment.
+If you’re serious how do you turn your ideas into an actionable side project and avoid the common pitfalls?